samuelngs/go-mithril/README.md

 ## License ##

 This project is distributed under the MIT license found in the [LICENSE](./LICENSE) file.
+Cascadia's license is [here](https://github.com/andybalholm/cascadia/blob/master/LICENSE).

 ```
 The MIT License (MIT)